Total Door

 -- Jeanne Kitchen, Chief Operating Officer

-Total Door Systems (www.totaldoor.com) is the global leader in fully-integrated door systems that provide unparalleled security and unmatched reliability with a nearly infinite selection of design options.
-Total Door has built their processes and service around integrity, efficiency, sustainability and world-class service.
+Total Door Systems (www.totaldoor.com) is the global leader in fully integrated door systems that provide unparalleled security and unmatched reliability with a nearly infinite selection of design options.
+From its beginning half a century ago, Total Door Systems was founded on innovation, and built their business and processes around integrity, efficiency, sustainability and world-class service.
 All parts are engineered, manufactured and assembled at their award-winning Waterford, Mich., plant, where they employ 46.

 Challenge